The Bechdel Cast: Format and structure

 The podcast is informally comedic, and formatted in an improvisational style.
-They frequently mention supplemental running jokes, such as Loftus' obsession with actor Alfred Molina, and Durante's reminder of her Master's Degree in Screenwriting from Boston University.
+They frequently mention supplemental running jokes, such as Loftus' obsession with actor Alfred Molina, and Durante's reminder of their master's degree in Screenwriting from Boston University.

 The hosts begin by introducing their guest, often a comedian, actor, or other media personality.
 Durante then briefly recaps the film at the top of the episode with interjections from Loftus and the guest.
 This is followed by analyzing and discussing the representation of women through an intersectional lens, alternating in tone between serious and jocular.

-At the end of each episode, they determine whether or not the film passes the Bechdel test, as well as rate it on a "nipple scale" from 0 to 5 nipples based on how female-identifying characters are portrayed overall.
+At the end of each episode, they determine whether or not the film passes the Bechdel test, as well as rate it on a "nipple scale" from 0 to 5 nipples based on how marginalized genders are portrayed overall.

 Episodes typically range from 45 minutes to 80 minutes, and are released once a week on Thursdays and additional episodes a month on Patreon.
 Most episodes are recorded in the HowStuffWorks studio in Los Angeles.
-Within the past year they have begun touring and performing for studio audiences as The Bechdel Cast, which include live episodes such as "The Notebook with Caitlin Gill" and "Edward Scissorhands with Maggie Mae Fish".
+Since 2018 they have begun touring and performing for studio audiences as The Bechdel Cast, which include live episodes such as "The Notebook with Caitlin Gill" and "Edward Scissorhands with Maggie Mae Fish".

 Hosts

 Caitlin Durante is a comedian and producer.
-She was the program producer for the Nerdmelt Showroom comedy venue at Meltdown Comics in Los Angeles from early 2015 until it closed in April 2018.
-She is also a scriptwriter and story analyst, and frequently offers writing workshops in Los Angeles and Boston.
+They were the program producer for the Nerdmelt Showroom comedy venue at Meltdown Comics in Los Angeles from early 2015 until it closed in April 2018.
+They are also a scriptwriter and story analyst, and frequently offer writing workshops in Los Angeles and Boston.

-Jamie Loftus is a sketch writer, animator, and actor.
+Jamie Loftus is an author, sketch writer, animator, and actor.
 Her comedic style can best be described as alternative comedy, with absurd pieces such as her one-woman show "I Lost My Virginity August 15, 2010" and her attempt to raise money for Planned Parenthood by selling Shrek nudes.
 She has also written and starred in video content for media sites Adult Swim, Comedy Central, Paste, and Super Deluxe.